 This puritanism, however, was wildly popular in the early 19th century.
 Temperance had become the great narrower of American life.
 Penal experts believed that Lynds’ “silent system” would restore piety and prevent re-offenses, one even recommending that the criminal “be literally buried from the world.”
 The jail’s physical form fortified function.
 Brick cellblocks and tall guard towers separated Sing Sing from greater Westchester.
 Prisoners worked 10-hour shifts isolated in the local quarries, mining marble that would eventually form City Hall in Albany, Grace Church in New York City, and Calvary Baptist Church in Ossining.
 Other convicts produced everything from boots to barrels.

 By the 20th century, the tide of temperance began to turn.
 Merchants no longer wanted goods made from contract labor.
 New York Governor Daniel B. Hill legalized the electric chair to humanize execution.
+In total, 614 men and women were executed by the electric chair, called “Old Sparky,” until the abolition of the death penalty in 1972.
 The shackles of lockstep were unhinged, and inmates began exercising in the Sing Sing yard.
 Warden Thomas McCormack oversaw the first baseball game in 1914.

 Still, Sing Sing was a grueling master.
 The facility saw 10 different wardens from 1900 to 1919.
 Rebellious inmates and crumbling infrastructure weighed heavily.
 The number of prisoners on record rarely matched the number in custody.
 Administrators abused prison funds and prisoners alike.
 To critics, the quickest way out of Sing Sing was as a warden.